🏗️ This list is in progress and will grow in the future.

 Pushing a namespace to a remote namespace:

-.> push git(git@github.com:myUser/myCodebase).releases.v1 .update.v1
+scratch/main> push git(git@github.com:myUser/myCodebase).releases.v1 .update.v1

-.> push myUser.public.myProject .myProject
+scratch/main> push myUser.public.myProject .myProject

-Thepushcommand is used to push definitions from a local codebase to a remote codebase.
+command is used to push definitions from a local codebase to a remote codebase.

-The first argument topushis any hosted project or remote namespace path that identifies the location to push to and the second argument (if given) identifies a namespace or project in the local codebase that should be applied to the remote repo.
+The first argument to push is any hosted project or remote namespace path that identifies the location to push to and the second argument (if given) identifies a namespace or project in the local codebase that should be applied to the remote repo.
 If a second argument is not supplied, then the current namespace or project will be pushed to the given remote namespace.

 reflog